 Ready-made project and gate review templates

-Visual dashboards and views for gate criteria
+Visual views for gate criteria

 Visual views such as Gantt, Kanban, timeline, and calendar help you see which projects are approaching gates and whether they’re on track against schedule and scope.
 Portfolio-level dashboards can surface gate outcomes, approval rates, and risk indicators in one place, so leaders can quickly spot where attention is needed.